-The Big Sky Community is privileged to be in a prime recreational setting, surrounded by towering mountains, evergreen forests, and world-class rivers.
-Trails managed by the Big Sky Community Corporation alone amount to nearly 20 miles of hiking, biking, and horseback riding accessible from the Meadow Village and Town Center.
+The Big Sky community is privileged to be in a prime recreational setting, surrounded by towering mountains, evergreen forests, and world-class rivers.
+The trails managed by the Big Sky Community Corporation alone amount to nearly 20 miles of hiking, biking, and horseback riding accessible from the Meadow Village and Town Center.
 Here’s a short run down of BSCC’s trails...

 - Little Willow Way starts at the entrance to the Community Park and continues to travel east along the river’s edge for another 0.8 miles.
 Black Diamond Trail starts at the end of Little Willow Way and loops around, turning into a less developed, scenic trail that takes you on a mile-long tour through the disc golf course and emerges at the skate park.
 Making a loop out of these three trails is a great option for a hike with plenty of views of the area and relaxing sounds of the river.

 - Crail Ranch Trail also has a trailhead in the Community Park, taking hikers and bikers on a leisurely path westward across the historic Crail Ranch meadow.
 Enjoy the views of the meadow and surrounding peaks, and check out the Crail Ranch Museum just down Spotted Elk Road from the trailhead.

 - HWY 191 Trail is a 2.5 mile paved asphalt trail along the west side of Highway 191, stretching from Ophir School to the Conoco intersection.
 At the intersection, the 3 mile paved asphalt Spur Road Trail connects the highway to the Meadow Village and Town Center, paralleling Lone Mountain Trail up until Ousel Falls Road.
 The Kircher Park trailhead lies across from the Little Coyote Road intersection on Spur Road Trail, which has a short trail leading down to an open picnic area by the river—a great spot to hang out with prime fishing access.